zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Note:

-- Finally, I wanted to share some short code examples for Bones Schema.
-- I think Bones Schema is probably one of the most interesting and original pieces of Bones, and it's also the piece that could be most useful to other non-bones projects,
-- so I think it'll be fun to look at and get an idea of what's possible with it.

---

-- First we're going to peek at the simplest thing you can do, which is derive the `HasSchema` trait on a Rust struct. ⏭️
+- First we're going to peek at the simplest thing you can do. ⏭️
 - Here we've got a simple `Position` struct with an `x` and a `y` field. ⏭️
-- We are just going to derive the `HasSchema`, `Clone`, and `Default` traits.
+- We are just going to derive the `HasSchema`, `Clone`, and `Default` on it. ⏭️
-- The `HasSchema` trait has one function on it that returns the `Schema` for the implementing type.
+- The `HasSchema` trait just has one function and it returns the schema associated to a type.
-- To see what that looks like, we're going to get our `Position` struct's schema and debug print it. ⏭️
+- To see what that looks like, we're going to get our `Position` schema and debug print it.

 ---